-SECTION 8.
+Section 10.
 If there is any change in retirement or benefits, or related laws or regulations, the Agency at the national level shall within thirty (30) days brief the national Union officers.
 Any changes which may require negotiations shall be handled in accordance with Article 7.

-SECTION 9.
-In the event it is determined that an employee is permanently disqualified for his/her duties, the Agency shall inform the employee of the rights, benefits and options, including other types of positions for which the employee may be qualified and the procedures for requesting consideration for such positions.
+Section 11.
+In the event it is determined that an employee is permanently disqualified for their duties, the Agency shall inform the employee of the rights, benefits and options, including other types of positions for which the employee may be qualified and the procedures for requesting consideration for such positions.

-SECTION 10.
+Section 12.
 An employee who has been engaged in the separation of aircraft as defined in P.L.
 92-297, shall be eligible for retirement in accordance with applicable law.

-SECTION 11.
-The Parties recognize that applications for federal service retirements are subject to the rules, processing procedures and time limits established by the OPM.
+Section 13.
+The Parties recognize that applications for federal service retirements are subject to the rules, processing procedures and time limits established by OPM.
 In order to minimize this processing time, employees may submit their application for retirement to the appropriate Human Resource Management Division ninety (90) days prior to the scheduled effective date of separation.
-The Agency agrees to process all necessary paperwork in connection with a retirement application as it is submitted and in a timely manner participating vendors to be available so as to allow maximum employee participation on duty time.
+The Agency agrees to process all necessary paperwork in connection with a retirement application as it is submitted and in a timely manner.

+Section 14.
+In the event health fairs or similar activities are conducted at any Agency facility, the Agency should request participating vendors to be available so as to allow maximum employee participation on duty time.
 Additionally, the Agency should advise other facilities in the local area in order to allow for maximum employee participation.
 Employees are not entitled to travel and per diem.